 1. The best time to see tulips.

-There are two important webs where you can check the status of the flowers:
+The flowering usually begins at the end of March, there are some webs where you can check the status of the flowers:

-– These pages from Tulips in Holland website: When are the tulips in bloom in 2018? and Weekly tulips and flower update 2018.
+– This page from Tulips in Holland website: Weekly tulips and flower update.

 – The next website informs you about the locations where the most beautiful fields are flowering.
 I think it is a new website, maybe available since last year: Flower Radar.